-• Function of committees
+Function of committees

-The purpose and intent of committee meetings is to expedite Council action by providing more thorough and detailed discussion and study of prospective or current Council agenda items with a full and complete airing of all sentiments and expressions of opinion on City problems by both the Council and the public.
+The purpose and intent of committee meetings is to expedite Council action by providinge for more thorough and detailed discussion and study of prospective or current Council agenda items with a full and complete airing of all sentiments and expressions of opinion on City problems by both the Council and the public, to the end that Council action will be expedited.
 Actions of the committee shall be advisory recommendations only to the full Council, except as to matters expressly delegated to the committee by Council.
 Matters requiring Council action may not be delegated (e.g., approval of contracts, employee appointment or removal, and adoption of ordinances or resolutions).

-Minutes and Report of Committee
+• Minutes and Report of Committee

 The City Clerk shall be responsible for the preparation and distribution to the Council of the minutes of standing committee meetings.
 The minutes for these meetings shall be action minutes which reflect the motions made during these meetings.
+The minutes shall be delivered to all Council mMembers before the Council meeting at which the committee''s recommendations are to be discussed.
 The minutes of each committee meeting serve as the report to the Council and should be included, as appropriate, in subsequent relevant staff reports.